Mrs. Jean Patience Stephenson

 I am honored to be your child’s teacher this school year and am looking forward to a wonderful time of learning and growth.

-Language Arts Lessons will be differentiated and individualized to meet the needs of each student.
+Lessons will be differentiated and individualized to meet the needs of each student.
 Vocabulary (sight word automaticity & word meaning), fluency, reading comprehension, phonemic/phonological awareness and phonics will be included in reading lessons based on what the student requires to grow and advance in reading.
-We will practice handwriting, writing objectives each student has, as well as work on writing assignments based on your child's grade level and/or writing abilities.
+We will work on standards based objectives that each student has, as well as work on writing assignments based on your child's grade level and/or writing abilities.
+To ensure growth in math, objectives and skills linked to your child’s grade level standards will be taught and practiced

-Homework may be given to reinforce fluency , spelling, and vocabulary.
+Homework may be given to reinforce fluency, spelling, vocabulary and math skills.

 Goals and Objectives: Students receive daily instruction and support as stated on their Individualized Education Plans (IEPs)